Lunaris-AOSP/.github/README.md

 - **Performance optimizations**
 - **Many features from various ROMs merged together**

-## Why is the Source Private?

 This is my personal project for learning more about Android and custom ROM development.

 Lunaris OS may contain a few commits with improper authorization.
-To avoid unnecessary drama, the source has not been made public at this time.
-Apologies for any inconvenience.
+To avoid unnecessary drama, Apologies for any inconvenience.
 This is because I'm just lazy to check and fix those commits, but I respect all developers for their contributions.
+If anyone have any problem with authorship or anything please dm and and let me know i will try to fix asap.

 ## Credits